 Fiji - Diving and Marine Conservation Expedition

-Discover Fiji's underwater wonderland and become a seasoned diver, while completing invaluable research toward local conservation initiatives.
-PADI certification training provided on placements 8 weeks or more.
+Discover Fiji's underwater wonderland and become a seasoned diver, all while completing invaluable research toward local conservation initiatives.
+PADI certification training provided on placements of 8 weeks or more.

 |Arrival Airport||Nadi International Airport|

 |Number of Participants||Up to 24 international volunteers at the base camp|

 |Support||Local in-country team and 24hr emergency support|